AntiCheat-Testers/GPT-AntiCheat/README.md

 - All code in this repository must be written by ChatGPT.
 - Please make sure your code is well-documented and follows the Kotlin coding conventions.
 - All pull requests should be thoroughly tested before submission.

+###Falsers

+- Jumping on a slime block from >=4 blocks (InvalidUp)
+- Having momentum after head hitter on ice and blocker(Speed Limit)
+- TrackPad sometimes (AimLock)
+- Spam mount and dismount entity (Timer)
+- 1000000 Blocks above ground (Fly, but i wont even try to attempt to fix because i spent 4 hours conversing with the AI)
+- -Friction if you continously change between two blocks with different slipperiness
+* If you know any just make a pull request and updater this pls

+###Bypassers
+-Glide and super fast horiz motion (Sometime work, but either way when disable you spam flag) -Speed hack (Just look at the speed limit check and see how big the threshold is LOL) -Aim Hack (Rise Sin wave rot and custom advanced rot bypasser) -Clip (1 vl clip just you just have >0 deltaY and you clip to block with air above it)